-Students are taught in line with the School Marking Policy of the school and are assessed according to the school KS3 Computing standards that have been developed using the Computing Progression Pathways developed by the Computing At School organisation.
-Students will be assessed against the Bronze, Silver, Gold and Platinum standards.
-Homework is set on a weekly basis.
+Students are taught in line with the School Marking Policy of the school and are assessed according to the Computing Progression Pathways developed by the Computing At School organisation that reflects the National Curriculum.
+Students will be assessed in line with the School Assessment Policy and will be given levels and sub levels.